OCT – angiography

 Preparation

-- Ophthalmologic examination may require pupil dilation - Patient sees worse for about 2-3 hours after the examination.
+- An eye examination may require dilation of the pupils.
+Patients' vision may be impaired for approximately 2-3 hours following the examination.

-During this time, he should not drive or perform activities that require correct vision. - Zapping the drops may cause watery eyes - for the patient's safety and comfort, it is recommended to wash off eye makeup before counseling.
+During this time, they should not drive or engage in activities requiring normal vision. - Applying the drops may cause watery eyes – for the patient’s safety and comfort, it is recommended to remove eye makeup before the consultation.

 Description of the study

-Angio OCT (OCTA) is an OCT examination of the macula with imaging of the retinal and choroidal vessels using spectral tomography.
-Imaging of the vessels is done at different depths of the retina and choroid so that it is possible to localize lesions and determine their nature.
+OCT angiography (OCTA) is an OCT examination of the macula that uses spectral tomography to image the retinal and choroidal vessels.
+Imaging the vessels at various depths within the retina and choroid allows for localization of changes and characterization.
 OCTA does not require the administration of contrast and is a completely non-invasive procedure.

-Course of the examination: To visualize the relevant area on the fundus, the patient is asked to direct his or her gaze in different directions.
+The examination process: To visualize the appropriate area on the fundus of the eye, the patient is asked to look in various directions.
 Periodically, the patient may be asked to refrain from blinking.
-It may be necessary to dilate the pupils with drops - this is decided by the doctor.
-The examination is painless, the light beam with which the camera takes measurements is completely safe for the eye.
+It may be necessary to dilate the pupils with eye drops, at the doctor's discretion.
+The examination is painless; the light beam used to take measurements is completely safe for the eye.